Air Traffic Services Brief

 - When using GPS course guidance; i.e., navigating to/from an NDB or locator outer marker (LOM), the course deviation indicator (CDI) must be set to 1 nm or terminal sensitivity.

 - The required integrity for these operations must be provided by at least en-route receiver autonomous integrity monitoring (RAIM), or an equivalent method.
 Wide Area Augmentation System (WAAS) receivers are also eligible for the substitution.

 - Pilots must conduct GPS operations within the guidelines contained in the aircraft flight manual supplement or approved operations manual.

 - The DME, ADF, or intersection names or identifiers must be retrieved from the database, and pilots must ensure that data is current in accordance with the aircraft flight manual supplement or approved operations manual.

-Caution: Pilots should be extremely careful to ensure that correct distance measurements are used when utilizing this interim method.
-It is strongly recommended that pilots review distances for stepdown points during preflight preparation.
-(See Figure B; a GPS receiver set to the FAF, AASON, would be counting up to 8.1 at the missed approach point, where as a DME would have counted down to 0.9 at this same missed approach point.)Figure B
+Pilots should be careful to ensure that correct distance measurements are used when utilizing GPS in lieu of DME.
+It is recommended that pilots review distances for stepdown points during preflight preparation.

-- DME arcs associated with instrument approaches may be flown using GPS distance provided the DME transmitter, on which the arc is based, is identified in the GPS database (see Figure A).
+- DME arcs associated with instrument approaches may be flown using GPS distance provided the DME transmitter, on which the arc is based, is identified in the GPS database.

 - The aircraft must be equipped with a DME receiver if DME is required to fly the approach procedure(s) at the alternate airport.